 Students who meet the requirements for Yearbook 3 have learned the foundational skills of yearbooking.
 They are provided editorial permissions and are assigned sections of the book to organize, plan, develop, and oversee.
 Students in this class are required to complete yearbook spreads from inception to completion.
 They are responsible for Yearbook social media marketing and management and for learning the ethics of journalism.
 They must attend events outside of school and are responsible for organizing and running Yearbook Club meetings.
-Yearbook 3 students have successfully completed Yearbook 1 and Yearbook 2 and are committed to producing yearbooks that will meet deadlines and be competitive at the high school level.
-This course does not qualify for the English 12 graduation requirement.
+Yearbook 3 students have successfully completed Yearbook 1 and Yearbook 2 and are committed to producing vearbooks that will meet deadlines and be competitive at the high school level. \\\Summer work for the upcoming year is required for enrollment in the course.